yli131/brainGRL/README.md

-This is the code repository for the graph representation learning for the relationship between brain structural and functional networks, as decribed in our paper:
+This is the code repository for the graph representation learning for the relationship between brain structural and functional networks, as described in our paper:

 Yang Li, Gonzalo Mateos and Zhengwu Zhang, Graph Representation Learning for Modeling the Relationship between Structural and Functional Brain Connectivities.